mdhgtushar/Cooking-Certification-Project/README.md

 # Cooking Certification Project

 A comprehensive web application for managing cooking certification courses, applications, exams, and certificates.
 Built with React frontend and Node.js/Express backend with MongoDB database.
+Features a warm, cooking-inspired design with professional certificate generation capabilities.

 ## 🚀 Features